niklas-e/azure-storage-explorer-deb/README.md

 3. `chmod +x create-deb.sh`
 4. Download the latest Storage Explorer tarball from [https://azure.microsoft.com/en-us/features/storage-explorer/](https://azure.microsoft.com/en-us/features/storage-explorer/)
 5. Copy the tarball to the root of this folder
-6. Execute the create-deb script (and pass the version number) `./create-deb.sh -v 1.4.2`
+6. Execute the create-deb script (and optionally pass the downloaded filename) `./create-deb.sh -f azure-storage-explorer.tar.gz`
 7. Double click your newly created .deb package to install the Azure Storage Explorer :)

+## Github Workflow

+This repo contains a github workflow that automatically searches for new versions daily and builds them.